Lords of the Trident: The Offering release, Mad With Power V, Japan tour (2022)

 Lords of the Trident released The Offering exclusively to Patreon backers on January 26, 2022, during a livestream.
-It was an unannounced "drop" release, with the public release of the album being withheld until April 1st, 2022.
+It was an unannounced "drop" release, with the public release of the album being withheld until April 1, 2022.
 The band announced they had created eight music videos for the album, as well as a "full album video" which consisted of 12 lyric videos back-to-back with narration in between.
-Additionally, the band announced that they would be touring Japan in December of 2022, with accompanying tour packages available for Patreon backers.
+Additionally, the band announced that they would be touring Japan in December 2022, with accompanying tour packages available for Patreon backers.

-2022's installment of Mad With Power Fest featured Psychostick and Æther_Realm as headliners, and once again sold out.
+2022's installment of Mad With Power Fest featured Psychostick and Æther Realm as headliners, and once again sold out.
 Festival organizer and Lords' frontman Ty Christian announced that 2023's festival would move to The Sylvee, a brand new 2,500 capacity venue in Madison, WI and would feature acts such as Powerglove, Unleash the Archers, Spirit Adrift, Seven Spires, and more.

 Between playing shows and producing video content for YouTube, Ty Christian teamed up with Glenn Fricker's Spectre Sound Studios to produce three full-length instructional courses for bands: "DIY Merch", "DIY Tour", and "Own the Stage: A Masterclass in Vocal Performance and Technique".
 The final course of the three was co-taught with Dr. J. Adam Shelton, a lyric tenor based in Madison, WI.

-In December of 2022 the band embarked on their first headlining tour of Japan, bringing along twenty Patreon backers with them on the trip.
+In December 2022 the band embarked on their first headlining tour of Japan, bringing along twenty Patreon backers with them on the trip.
 The band performed eight shows in Tokyo, Ibaraki, Nagoya, and Kobe, with half of the shows selling out.
 Shortly after their return from Japan, the band released a cover and music video of Anthem's song "Destroy the Boredom".